GandhiCloud/developers-guide/Openshift/Routes/002-assigning-external-ip-to-service/readme.md

 # External IP in Service

-External-IP in the Openshift 3.11 can be assigned to the sevice.
+External-IP in the Openshift 3.11 can be assigned to the service.

 ## Tags